|Learn an overview of strategies for assuring your community efforts are sustained over time.|

 - In-kind donations of time

-In-kind support simply refers to resources other than money that are available to your group.
-In-kind support includes those resources you would have otherwise needed to pay for with money.
-For example, the local hardware store might donate paint to renovate your office.
+In-kind support refers to resources other than money that you would have otherwise needed to pay for with money.
+For example, the local hardware store might donate paint for renovations, or a local food bank may receive in kind support in the form of a commercial refrigerator or donated food.
 When someone volunteers to give you a service, supplies, or free help, you're receiving in-kind support.

-Seeking in-kind support is a core part of a sustainability plan.
+In-kind support can be an important part of a sustainability plan.
 If your group is going to succeed, you'll need more than just money: you'll want goods, people, and services, too.

 Examples of fundraisers include Girl Scout cookie sales, car washes, and carnivals.
 In each case, the group charges money for a product (cookies), service (car washing) or event (carnival) to raise funds to support their cause.